jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

     [Production], [Renewable production is possible through water electrolysis powered by wind, solar, or other renewable energy sources @Rosen2018 @Ishaq2022 @Younas2022 @Dawood2020.],

     [Thermodynamic Properties],[Exhibits a negative Joule-Thomson coefficient at high pressures @Li2023a @Zhang2024b @Li2023b.
-This implies that an increase in pressure results in a decrease in temperature, and vice versa.
+This implies that, under constant enthalpy $h$, an increase in pressure results in a decrease in temperature (cooling during relaxation in a throttle @Klell2018), and vice versa.
 This relationship can be mathematically expressed as:

-    $ mu_"JT" = (delta T) / (delta p) $<eq_4>
+    $ mu_"JT" = ((delta T) / (delta p))_h $<eq_4>

-    where T represents temperature, p stands for pressure, and $delta$ denotes the derivative or change in temperature with respect to pressure.
+    where T represents temperature, p stands for pressure, $h$ indicates the constant enthalpy, and $delta$ denotes the derivative or change in temperature with respect to pressure.
 Hydrogen also deviates from ideal gas behavior.],

     [Physical Properties],
     [- Hydrogen is the lowest density element (approximately 14 times lighter than air) @Klell2018 @Klell2023.